hyperjank/submerger/README.md

 ## Bilingual Subtitle Player

-A Linux video player with synchronized dual-language subtitles and AI-powered alignment/annotation.
+A Linux video player with synchronized dual-language subtitles and AI-powered alignment/annotation, dictionary lookups for clicked words, AI explanation of highlighted phrases, and a plugin system for learning tools that display on video pause.

 Features

 * Parse and merge SRT/ASS files into unified timeline

-* AI-driven chunk alignment with custom timestamps
+* AI-driven semantic alignment between subtitles in two languages

 * Export perfectly synced L1 + L2 SRTs

-* GStreamer/mpv playback with top/bottom rendering
+* mpv playback with interactable subtitle display and custom placement
-* Qt6/mpv player with scrolling subtitle columns
+* Qt6/mpv player with a clean design

 ### Installation